Cook Like Czechs

 Notes

-• I don't put the flour and breadcrumbs on separate plates, but I prepare pieces of baking paper or foil of size about 12x12 inches (30x30 cm).
-By lifting the edges of the paper, I coat the schnitzels well without getting my fingers too dirty.
+• I don't put the flour and breadcrumbs on separate bowls.
+Instead, I prepare pieces of baking paper or foil about 12x12 inches (30x30 cm) in size.
+By lifting the edges of the paper, I can coat the schnitzels well without getting my fingers too dirty.

 Do you like the recipe?I would be happy for your feedback!
 Please, rate the recipe and share your opinion or questions in comments bellow.
 Thank you very much.